sivachokkapu/revive-cc/README.md

 # revive^CC
 revive^CC is a static analysis tool for Hyperledger Fabric smart contracts (chaincode) aimed at detecting security vulnerabilities.
+The tool is an extension of the Go open source static analysis tool revive and was built using revive's framework.
+This tool was built for as a part of my dissertation project on 'Analysing Smart Contracts' at the University of Sheffield.

 # Installation
 1. Place folder in the your $GOPATH/src/github.com/youraccount